 “BCBS companies are already undertaking initiatives to help families and communities address opioid use disorder by forging partnerships with the medical community to promote best practices in prescribing and providing critical education to the public to raise awareness of the risks of opioid use,” said Kim Holland, vice president of state affairs for BCBSA.

 President Trump has said that the opioid epidemic is a top priority for his administration and established a commission, headed by New Jersey Governor Chris Christie to look at how to combat the epidemic.
 The commission was set to have their second meeting and provide a draft of recommendations this past Monday, but the meeting was postponed till July.

 And while the commission has no law making abilities, during the commission’s first meeting in June, commission members and panelists alike testified to the need to maintaining Medicaid expansion in the health care proposals.

-"We need more time because it’s a massive task.”
+Commission member Bertha Madras, of Harvard Medical School, has said “We need more time because it’s a massive task.”
 CNN reached out to Madras - as well as the other members of the commission and the White House for further comment on the status of the draft of recommendations and has not received any comment.